springboardretail/springboard-data-migrations/docs/srdm/imports/sales_history.md

 * `-r` Refresh downloaded cache for customers and items.
 Use if data has been updated in the account since last run
 * `-s` Start time for scheduled imports.
 Only use if customer is live and has required POS fields
 * `-e` End time for scheduled imports.
 Use only if `-s` is specified
+* `-c` Specifies the import to happen in chronological order.
+By default newest tickets are imported first

 ## Running import